Yap Weng Wah

-Yap was diagnosed with hebephilia.
-He was sentenced to 30 years in prison and 24 strokes of the cane, as he was assessed to remain a danger to society with his high risk of re-offending and the aggravating nature of his crimes.
-The sexual rampage which Yap unleashed upon Singapore was known to be one of the worst sexual crimes against boys, as well as the worst sexual predation of pubescent boys Singapore had ever seen.
+Yap was sentenced to 30 years in prison and 24 strokes of the cane, as he was assessed to remain a danger to society with his high risk of re-offending and the aggravating nature of his crimes.
+Yap was considered as one of the most high-profile pedophile sex offenders who was sentenced to lengthy jail terms for sex crimes against minors.

-Name

-The name "Weng Wah" meant "glory and splendor" in Cantonese.
-The Chinese translation of Yap's given name, Rong Hua (荣华; Rónghuá) carries the same meaning.

 Early life

 Childhood and family

 Born sometime in 1983, Yap is the eldest of three children, having a brother and a sister.
 His birthplace and hometown is in Ipoh, Malaysia.

 Yap grew up in a single-parent household, as his father left for New Zealand when he was eight years old and presumably never came back.
-His mother stayed on and raised the three children by herself, sometimes under financial struggles.
+His mother stayed and raised the three children by herself, sometimes under financial struggles.

 Alleged childhood sexual encounter

 According to his lawyer, when Yap was in primary school, at the age of 12, he had his first sexual encounter with his male mathematics teacher, who performed both oral sex and anal sex on him.
 These sexual encounters would occur at least once or twice a week, and it lasted nine months until Yap finished school.
-According to his lawyer, as attributed to the lack of fatherly love in his childhood, Yap believed that what his sexual acts with the teacher were acts of love and intimacy.
+According to his lawyer, as attributed to the lack of fatherly love in his childhood, Yap believed that his sexual acts with the teacher were acts of love and intimacy.

 Education and employment in Singapore

-Despite the alleged childhood sexual assaults he had experienced, Yap went on to further his studies after his graduation from primary school.
-It is possible that Yap had gone to university and earned a degree.
-Regardless, after undergoing education, Yap became a quality assurance engineer, and later worked as one at ASM Technology in Singapore since 2009.
-According to a colleague, Yap, who was known as "Travis" at work, was normally a quiet individual at work and never shown any signs of sexual perversions.
+Yap went on to further his studies after his graduation from primary school.
+Yap graduated as a quality assurance engineer and starting in 2009 worked as one at ASM Technology in Singapore.
+According to a colleague, Yap, who was known as "Travis" at work, was a quiet individual who never showed any sign of sexual deviance.

 Sexual offences

 Singapore

-While he was working in Singapore, Yap, then 26 years old, began his sexual offences from November 2009 till June 2012, three months before Yap was arrested.
-In total, Yap had committed the offences to 31 pubescent boys aged between 11 and 15, who were not named to protect their identities.
+While he was working in Singapore, Yap, then 26 years old, committed his sexual offences from November 2009 till June 2012, three months before he was arrested.
+In total, Yap committed offences against 31 pubescent boys aged between 11 and 15, who were not named to protect their identities.